Aayirathil Oruvan (1965 film): Production

 After producing and directing films like Veerapandiya Kattabomman (1959), Kappalottiya Thamizhan (1961) and Karnan (1964), B. R. Panthulu was in debt since they did not perform well commercially or recover their costs.
 He later approached M. G. Ramachandran and sought his help to recover from those losses.
 Panthulu was adamant that Ramachandran act in his film or he would shelve it as he considered the storyline tailormade for him.
 Ramachandran agreed, and this laid the foundation for Aayirathil Oruvan.
 The story and screenplay were written by K. J. Mahadevan, and the dialogues by R. K. Shanmugham.
 The film was inspired by many pirate films such as Captain Blood (1935), The Crimson Pirate (1952) and The Black Pirate (1926).
 It was Ramachandran's first film with Panthulu, and the-then newcomer Jayalalithaa.
 Panthulu signed on Jayalalithaa after being impressed with the "rushes" of her performance in his own film Chinnada Gombe (1964).
 Ramachandran was paid ₹23,500 for acting in the film.
 Shooting for some fight scenes and ship transportation scenes took place in Karwar.

 Soundtrack

 The soundtrack was composed by Viswanathan–Ramamoorthy, a duo consisting of M. S. Viswanathan and T. K. Ramamoorthy.
-It was the last film where they worked together until Engirundho Vandhan (1995).
+It was the last film where they worked together until Engirundho Vandhaan (1995).
 The song "Atho Andha Paravai" remains one of the most popular songs from the film.
 It was remixed and featured in the 2010 film Aayirathil Oruvan, unrelated to its 1965 namesake.
-The song was remixed by D. Imman with different vocals, tune and instrumentations in Madrasi (2006).
+The song was remixed by D. Imman in Madrasi (2006).
 The song "Naanamo" was remixed by Bharadwaj as "Rosemary" in Pallikoodam (2007).
+The song "Unnai Naan" is set in Shubhapantuvarali raga.